 Some singular forms can have different meanings than plural forms.

-English nouns Countable and uncountable nouns, compound nouns, proper nouns and group nouns.
+English nouns Countable and uncountable nouns, singular and plural nouns, group nouns, compound nouns and proper nouns.

 English grammar PDF All PDF rules with examples to download for free.

 - All PDF exercises and grammar rules from this website.